In ochre river valleys afoot steep white mesas the Limns,

 - it’s a little fearsome/confusing for mortals brought here

-- complex interactions incomprehensible to outsiders, super in tune
+- complex interactions incomprehensible to outsiders, super in tune with each other

 - sign language using some instrument/tool